terraform-aws-modules/terraform-aws-eks/examples/bottlerocket/README.md

-# Bottlerocket example
+# AWS EKS cluster running Bottlerocket AMI

+Configuration in this directory creates EKS cluster with workers group running [AWS Bottlerocket OS](https://github.com/bottlerocket-os/bottlerocket)

-This is EKS example using Bottlerocket workers in EKS.
+This is a minimalistic example which shows what knobs to turn to make Bottlerocket work.

+See [the official documentation](https://docs.aws.amazon.com/eks/latest/userguide/eks-optimized-ami-bottlerocket.html) for more details.

 ## Usage